Ferriit/OwO-lang/owo_spec.md

 #### Multi-value:
 - All such variables are arrays (including strings)

+##### Referencing:
+- Referencing works exactly the same as it does in C with the square brackets.

 ### Variable declaration:
 - To declare a variable x equal to any singular value (char, bool, int), you do `x := [value]` without the square braces
 - To declare a variable y equal to a string, array or a pointer, you do `y := mem [value]` without the square braces. y is now equal to a pointer pointing to the memory location of the value or variable that substitues [value]